nato1212/weather-dashboard-platform/README.md

 ### 4. `Weather_Hourly.jsx`

-- (To be implemented) Displays an hourly forecast.
+- Displays the hourly forecast, showing temperature, weather conditions, and time of the forecasted data.

 ### 5. `Weather_Daily.jsx`

+- Displays the daily weather forecast with temperature highs/lows and conditions for the next 7 days.

+### 6. `Footer.jsx`

-- (To be implemented) Displays a daily forecast.
+- Displays footer information.

 ## Installation & Setup